 There are three levels of configuration in imip-agent:

-The config files are by default installed into the /etc/imip-agent directory and they can be changed in that location once the system is installed.
-User preferences can be configured directly in the filesystem or can be edited in the management interface by each user.
+These files are by default installed into the /etc/imip-agent directory and they can be changed in that location once the system is installed.

 The config.sh file must indicate choices in the following areas: